-$$RLBP{P,R} = \sum{p=0}^{P-1} s(g_p - g_c) 2^{\text{mod}(p-DP)}$$ where $2^{\mod(p-DP)}$ represents weight term and mod represent the modulus operator.
-This weight term is dependent on D. Therefore mod operator gives the circular shift to the weights concerning the dominant direction, while keeping the sequence of weights the same.
-This circular shifting of weights prompts rotation invariance, as now weights no more remain dependent on pre-chosen arrangement rather than they depend now only on the neighborhood.

-Fig. 5: The effect of rotation on LBP and RLBP operator.

-In 2009 Liao et al. [31] proposed a method known as DLBP for texture classification that utilizes most as often as possible occurring pattern structures. to obtain descriptive local texture information.
+$$RLBP{P,R} = \sum{p=0}^{P-1} s(g_p - g_c) 2^{mod(p-DP)}$$

+where, $2^{mod(p-DP)}$ represents weight term and mod represent the modulus operator.
+This weight term is dependent on D. Therefore, mod operator gives the circular shift to the weights concerning the dominant direction, while keeping the sequence of weights the same.
+This circular shifting of weights prompts rotation invariance, as now weighs no Layer 1: It is responsible for extracting the most prevailing more remain dependent on pre-chosen arrangement rather than they depend now only on the neighborhood.
+The effect Layer 2: of rotation on LBP and RLBP is depicted by the Figure 6 as follows: In 2009 Liao et al. [33] proposed a method Layer 3: known as DLBP for texture classification that utilizes most as often as possible occurring pattern structures. to obtain descriptive local texture information.
 But this method faces several critical limitations like lacking the concern of distant pixel connections.
 This method adopts a patch steered rotation invariance approach utilizing the reference direction.
 It tackles the issue of discriminative pattern selection in the event of large neighbors.
 The method cuts down dimensionality and enhances the discerning power of feature by eliminating the superfluous feature structures.
 Using deference as the dominant direction the method poses certain additional advantages like it makes RLBP very quick and computationally efficient and easy.
 Also, classical Dominant direction follows the same calculation procedure as followed by classical LBP, hence there is no such improvement in computational complexity over classical LBP.
 The major drawback of this method is that only some part of the information is retained (only frequency of dominant pattern occurrence) while as pattern type information is dropped.
 Tho sucho overcome the above drawback another feature extraction method has been proposed that learns the most discerning and robust features from the raw input image.

-v) Discriminative Complete Local Binary Pattern (DisCLBP)
+5) Discriminative Complete Local Binary Pattern (Dis-CLBP)